-- The Application of CC to Integrated Circuits - The Application of Attack Potential to Smartcards - Guidance, Smartcard Evaluation (see [4], AIS 25, AIS 26, AIS 31).
+- The Application of CC to Integrated Circuits - Application of Attack Potential to Smartcards - Composite Product Evaluation for Smartcards and Similar Devices - Smartcard Evaluation

+(see [4], AIS 25, AIS 26, AIS 36).

 For RNG assessment the scheme interpretations AIS 31 was used (see [4]).